-In the event of an actual emergency, the College community will be notified through phone mail, email and the Hood College website, via the "Hood Emergency Mass Notification System (Hood Alert)."
+In the event of an actual emergency, the College community will be notified through Hood Alert.
 Students and community members should take responsibility for regularly checking their email.
-In order to receive campus-wide email announcements, students must have a College email account, which may be obtained from the Office of Information Technology (I.T.) services in Alumnae Hall.

 Emergency Response and Evacuation Procedures Statement

 The College's campus safety manual and website include information about shelter-in-place and evacuation guidelines.
 College departments are responsible for contingency plans and continuity of operations plans for their staff and areas of responsibility.
 The College conducts numerous emergency response exercises each year, such as tests of the emergency notification systems on campus.